Greece orders nationwide lockdown to curb COVID surge | Health

 Greece orders nationwide lockdown to curb COVID surge

-Greece ordered a nationwide lockdown on Thursday for three weeks to help contain a resurgence of COVID-19 cases.
+Greece ordered a nationwide lockdown on Thursday for three weeks to help contain a resurgence of COVID-19 cases, its second this year after a sharp increase in infections this week.
 "I've chosen to take drastic measures sooner rather than later," Prime Minister Kyriakos Mitsotakis said.

+Since early October Greece has seen a surge in infections and has been reimposing curbs.
+It follows other European countries including France and Britain that have begun new lockdowns.
+The resurgence of the virus in Greece was "particularly aggressive", chief government scientific adviser Sotiris Tsiodras said, speaking alongside Mitsotakis.

 Greece registered 2,646 infections on Wednesday, the highest daily tally since its first case surfaced, bringing the total number of cases to 46,892.
-So far, 673 people have died of the disease.
+So far, 673 people have died of COVID-19.
+The main opposition, the leftist Syriza party, has criticized the government for failing to bolster the health system and protect businesses and jobs before the second wave hit, projecting a dramatic recession this year beyond official projections.

+"The government has undermined the magnitude of this crisis," said Alexis Haritsis, Syriza MP and former interior and deputy finance minister.
+Greece, which lost a quarter of its national output during a decades-long financial crisis, expects to see its economy shrink by 8.2% this year.

 - READ MORE ON: